-Wouldn’t it be amazing if you could design your very own T-shirts based on your favourite movie, book, and television characters?
+Wouldn’t it be amazing if you could design and sell your very own T-shirts based on your favourite movie, book, and television characters?
 There are some people out there who do a great job of making fan art and selling and sharing it online.
 However, the tricky thing with fan art is that there are always some limits — but they aren’t always very clear!

 That’s why we’ve done the research and figured out exactly what you can and can’t do when it comes to fan art.
 We’ve also included some examples so you can get inspired, too!
 Fan art is really popular and for good reason.

 What can you legally do when it comes to fan art?